Treatment advances have been slow in coming. What makes this cancer so intractable?

 Back to basics

-In December 2006, the field of pancreatic cancer genetics got its most exciting news in years: Research identified the first gene specifically implicated as a cause of pancreatic cancer — a mutated palladin gene.
+In December 2006, the field of pancreatic cancer genetics got its most exciting news in years: Research published in the online journal PLoS Medicine identified the first gene specifically implicated as a cause of pancreatic cancer — a mutated palladin gene.

-The palladin gene produces a protein that makes up the cell walls.
+The palladin gene produces a protein that makes up the cell walls (the name is a reference to the Renaissance architect Andrea Palladio).
 The protein generated by the mutated version may permit those cells to move faster than normal cells, which could explain why pancreatic cancer spreads so rapidly to other parts of the body.

 Early detection.
 An especially exciting area of research involves the search for substances that could aid in spotting pancreatic cancer earlier.
 The mutated palladin gene — or the protein it expresses — might serve as such a biomarker.

-There's considerable interest in certain growth-regulating proteins that appear to play a role in the underlying mechanism of pancreatic cancer and might be used for early diagnosis.
+There's considerable interest in certain growth-regulating proteins — known collectively as transforming growth factor-beta (TGF-beta) — that appear to play a role in the underlying mechanism of pancreatic cancer and might be used for early diagnosis.

 So far none of the imaging technologies — CT scans, MRIs, ultrasound — have been shown to work for screening.
 But there are ongoing studies in high-risk individuals, which may show that a combination of tests will be useful in finding abnormal growths early.